 Manali can be visited all through the year.
 However, it stays pleasant during the summertime.
-Starting from March, Manali in April and onwards offers perfect environs to explore the outdoors.
+Starting from March, Manali in summer 2021 and onwards offers perfect environs to explore the outdoors.
 The pleasant weather and natural bounties attract families, solo travellers and honeymooners alike.
 The summertime is ideal to enjoy adventure sports like paragliding, trekking, and camping.

 1. Bhrigu Lake

 Take a minute and think of a postcard-perfect elevated meadows and evergreen tree forests near a quiet high-altitude water body.
 Well, you have just pictured Bhrigu Lake, one of the best summer destinations in Manali.
 A bit of acclimatization is needed if you are going for the trek as the lake is located at an elevation of 4000 m above sea level.
 The landscape and picturesque views of the Pir Panjal Range are what attracts most tourists and travellers to this place.

 A natural spring found on the Manali - Rohtang Pass Highway, Nehru Kund is a good retreat during summer.
 The spring is named so because Nehru, India's first prime minister, used to visit it during his stay in Manali and drink water from this natural spring.
 The clear waters and the calm Himalayan landscapes make this a good stop for those heading over to the Rohtang Pass.
 Nehru Kund makes for an ideal summer destination for shutterbugs and nature lovers.